 They are also easily raised from seed, which should be sown in autumn in a similar medium used for cultivation with a thin layer of soil placed over the seed.
 Water them gently but regularly in the first few weeks.
 The seedlings should germinate within about 2–3 weeks.
 Flowering will take 2–3 years.

 They don't have many pests apart from snails and caterpillars (which can be removed by hand) and mealy bug which should be treated with a systemic pesticide.
 A rust fungus can be problematic and appears as orange blotches on the leaves, often developing where a leaf has been damaged by hail, for example.
-This is easily preventable (which is preferable[Author: how can it be prevented?
-By using common fungicides]) andtreatable with common fungicides.
+This is easily preventable (which is preferable) and treatable with common fungicides.

 Not much fertilising is required for these bulbs, as they are not generally very demanding, but they would respond well to small doses of a dilute low-nitrogen liquid fertiliser.